listguy/pre-course-2021-final-boilerplate/README.md

 2. To do can be set with a priority ranging from 1-5.
 3. You have the number of current todos to the left of the add button.
 4. To do items can be sorted using the sort button, items will be sorted from the highest priority to the lowest.
 5. List items are persistent using jsonbin.io to save the current list.
-The same list is loaded when page is refreshed.
+The same list is loaded when the page is refreshed.
 You will get notified in the console whether adding a certain to do item was successful or not.

 # extra features